prateekshashet/JobApp/README.md

 ### Resume Storage Configuration

-In production, resumes are uploaded directly to S3 via presigned URLs.
-Ensure the AWS environment variables above are set.
-Without them the API falls back to storing files locally, which is only suitable for development.
+In production, resumes are uploaded to Cloudinary.
+Set the Cloudinary variables above in your Render environment.
+Without them the API falls back to storing files under `public/uploads/resumes`, which is intended only for local development.

 ## Environment Variables